acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="cn-the-expedition-beyond"></a>

-The year is 3984, and this is the soundtrack to our gradual and mysterious explorations of outer space.
+The year is 3984, and this is the soundtrack to our mysterious space explorations.
 CN is one of several projects from the outrageously talented and prolific Norwegian producer [Stian Gjevik](https://eodtracks.bandcamp.com/).
-There's [a second album](https://open.spotify.com/album/0YPxzyy8doEk5wh5XT0AkW?si=gUmFatscRnKPufh5M1SfpA) that pushes the idea even farther.
+There's [a second album](https://open.spotify.com/album/0YPxzyy8doEk5wh5XT0AkW?si=gUmFatscRnKPufh5M1SfpA) that picks up where this one left off.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/album/65zlbg1882ABbikYSMkmZ9" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>